How Consumer Research Trends Affect the Lead Generation Process

 What are the current trends in consumer research and how do they affect your business?
 Forrester’s recent consumer research reported “50% of US adults that are online use search engines to find websites, followed by backlinks from other sites, which supported 31% of all US website traffic.”
 What does that mean to businesses with websites?
 That approximately 120 million consumers are researching online any given day.
 So companies need to establish and leverage their Internet presence.

 The conversation around search and the lead generation process begins with understanding what search is, and how you can use search content sourcing to drive up your leads as part of your lead generation process.
 Before you can reap the potential of 120 million eyes on your content, you need to think about your target market and how they use search engines to find your content.

 For example, when a web user searches the keyword “marketing collaboration”, our website is shown in the #5 spot on Google’s first page.
-This website rank is considered organic, in other words, a website rank that shows when a keywords or phrase is searched, not through a paid ad or direct search for the company name itself, which is referred to as direct traffic.
+This website rank is considered organic, in other words, a website rank that shows when a keyword or phrase is searched, not through a paid ad or direct search for the company name itself, which is referred to as direct traffic.

-Organic rank is supported by onsite and offsite SEO efforts, like keyword usage on all web pages, backlinks from other sites that drive traffic back to your website and content sharing through sources like Social Media sites, article marketing, online PR or guest blogging.
+Organic rank is supported by onsite and offsite SEO efforts, like keyword usage on all web pages, backlinks from other sites that drive traffic back to your website, and content sharing through sources like Social Media sites, article marketing, online PR, or guest blogging.